Quality-Assurance-DAO/F6-Fund7-challenge-setting-Equip-the-Economically-Excluded/Proposal/F6-Fund7-challenge-setting-Equip-the-Economically-Excluded.md

 ## Challenge Title

-Equip Socially Excluded Communities
+Equip the Economically Excluded

 ## Challenge question :

-How can Cardano provide the resources to enable socially excluded and marginalized people to run their own projects ?
+How can Cardano provide the resources to enable economically excluded people to run their own projects ?

 ## Why is it important?